illinois/systems-encyclopedia/src/articles/intro-flask.md

 The minimal Flask python file above is an example of user-defined routes.

 1. The first line imports the flask class for Python.
-2. Next, an instance of this flask class is created and stores it in the variable "app."
+2. Next, an instance of this flask class is created and stores it in the variable "app".
-   **name** is a shorthand directive so Flask can locate Flask templates.
+   **\_\_name\_\_** is a shorthand directive so Flask can locate Flask templates.
 3. The route() function gives Flask a direction to use a route.
-4. The function hello_world renders the message 'Hello World' to the browser when the '\' is retreived via a user GET request.
+4. The function hello_world renders the message 'Hello World' to the browser when the '\/\' is retreived via a user GET request.

 User-specified paramters can also be extracted from the route.